elsampsa/cutefront/docs/intro.rst

 CuteFront is a semi-declarative javascript frontend framework, featuring:

 - Code structured into clearly separated components (widgets) that communicate through signals and slots
-- No npm package mess or transpiling
+- No node, npm or transpiling.
+Code runs only in the browser.
 - No annoying templating languages, just pure javascript and html
+- Minimal package mainteinance: CuteFront is just html and javascript running in the browser, so it just "is"
 - Qt's touch'n'feel with widgets, signals and slots
 - Simple development environment with plain .js and .html files
 - Global state partitioned and cached into widgets - avoid global state mess